 My late husband Greg and I adopted 17 rescued animals over 23 years together – eleven cats, four dogs, and two horses.
-Many of these were particularly challenging cases – two 80-pound street dogs, a heartworm-positive senior dog, and two badly starved horses – all of whom Greg enthusiastically took in because he knew they had nowhere else to go.
+Many of these were particularly challenging cases – two 80-pound street dogs, a heartworm-positive senior dog, and a badly starved former racehorse – all of whom Greg enthusiastically took in because he knew they had nowhere else to go.
 I continue to live with six of the animals Greg and I rescued together, plus another former racehorse and a formerly neglected dog I rescued after Greg’s death.